nishantpatel08/restfox-vue-electron/README.md

 npm start
 ```

-By default npm start will run Restfox at port 4004.
+By default npm start will run RestSpark at port 4004.
 You can override the port by passing port like so `PORT=5040 npm start`.

 ## Docker Build Instructions

 First refer to [**Compiling Web Standalone**](#using-web-standalone) to build successfully locally and use it normally.
 Then in the project root directory (directory with Dockerfile), execute:
 ```
-docker build -t restfox:xx .
+docker build -t restspark:xx .
 ```
 > Note: xx is the version number

 After the build is complete, use the following command to start the service:
 ```
-docker run -d -p:4004:4004 restfox:xx
+docker run -d -p:4004:4004 restspark:xx
 ```
 Visit after successful startup: localhost:4004